Transport means independence

-Transport means independence - getting us to college, work, the doctor, a friend's house - and accessible transport can transform someone’s life.
+Transport helps to get us to college, work, the doctor, a friend's house - and accessible Accessible means something is easy for people to use or join in with.
+For example: Accessible writing means the writing is easy to read and understand. transport can transform someone’s life.

 Without these accessible services, life can be a lot more difficult.

 Most people with a learning disability A learning disability is to do with the way someone's brain works.
 It makes it harder for someone to learn, understand or do things. cannot drive, and many families with a disabled child do not have a car.
 Good transport links can quite simply be the difference between living independently and not.

 Reliable accessible transport services make it possible to get to a job, get to doctor's appointments, go to a day centre, meet friends in town - without depending on support workers, friends or family.